PaulFrankling/PaulFrankling-online-cv/README.md

 * I want to apply a portfolio section to my website to display future projects, I have stated this in my **Profile Section**;

-> "Whilst studying for my Diploma, I will be establishing a portfolio section to present all my created projects."
+> "Whilst studying for my Diploma, I will be establishing a portfolio to present all my created projects."

 * I want to apply a modal to my contact-form that will give the viewer a submission confirmation message when they have completed and submitted the form.